The following information applies only to gifts processed by Greater Twin Cities United Way (hereafter “United Way”).

 Pledges made through payroll deduction are paid to agencies quarterly beginning in March.
 One-fourth of each designated payroll deduction gift is paid during the year in March, June, September and December.

 Gifts paid by cash, check, credit card or stock are distributed to designated agencies in the next scheduled designation payout.

 Donor names and gift details are forwarded to designated agencies unless the donor chooses to remain anonymous, or if an employer does not provide United Way with detailed donor gift information.

 Administrative and Fundraising Costs

 Approximately 12.9 percent of all gifts is used to cover the costs of fundraising, collecting, processing and distributing donations.
-The percentage will vary slightly from year to year between 11.5 percent and 13.5 percent.
 The Charities Review Council’s recommended range for administrative and fundraising costs is 10 percent to 30 percent for responsible charities.
 Visit Charities Review Council for more information.

 For complete financials, please refer to our Financials page.